lightvector/KataGo/README.md

 then you are using the Mesa drivers.
 You will need to change your drivers, see for example this [KataGo issue](https://github.com/lightvector/KataGo/issues/182#issuecomment-607943405) which links to [this thread](https://bbs.archlinux.org/viewtopic.php?pid=1895516#p1895516).
 * **Intel Integrated Graphics** - For weaker/older machines or laptops or devices that don't have a dedicated GPU, KataGo might end up using the weak "Intel Integrated Graphics" that is built in with the CPU.
 Often this will work fine (although KataGo will be slow and only get a tiny number of playouts compared to using a real GPU), but various versions of Intel Integrated Graphics can also be buggy and not work at all.
 If a driver update doesn't work for you, then the only solution is to upgrade to a better GPU.
 See for example this [issue](https://github.com/lightvector/KataGo/issues/54) or this [issue](https://github.com/lightvector/KataGo/issues/78), or this [other Github's issue](https://github.com/CNugteren/CLBlast/issues/280).

-#### Common Issues / Questions
+#### Common Problems
 * **KataGo seems to hang or is "loading" forever on startup in Lizzie/Sabaki/q5go/GoReviewPartner/etc.**
-   * Likely either you have some misconfiguration, have specified file paths incorrectly, a bad GPU, etc. Almost all of these GUIs do a poor job of reporting errors and may completely swallow the error message from KataGo that would have told you what was wrong.
-Try running KataGo's `benchmark` or `gtp` directly on the command line, as described [above](https://github.com/lightvector/KataGo#how-to-use).
+   * Likely either you have some misconfiguration, have specified file paths incorrectly, a bad GPU, etc. Many of these GUIs do a poor job of reporting errors and may completely swallow the error message from KataGo that would have told you what was wrong.
+Try running KataGo's `benchmark` or `gtp` directly on the command line, as described [above](#how-to-use).
    * Sometimes there is no error at all, it is merely that the *first* time KataGo runs on a given network size, it needs to do some expensive tuning, which may take a few minutes.
 Again this is clearer if you run the `benchmark` command directly in the command line.
 After tuning, then subsequent runs will be faster.

-* **KataGo works on the command line but having trouble specfying the right file paths for Lizzie/Sabaki/ZBaduk/etc.**
+* **KataGo works on the command line but having trouble specfying the right file paths for the GUI.**
-   * As described [above](https://github.com/lightvector/KataGo#how-to-use), you can name your config `default_gtp.cfg` and name whichever network file you've downloaded to `default_model.bin.gz` (for newer `.bin.gz` models) or `default_model.txt.gz` (for older `.txt.gz` models).
+   * As described [above](#how-to-use), you can name your config `default_gtp.cfg` and name whichever network file you've downloaded to `default_model.bin.gz` (for newer `.bin.gz` models) or `default_model.txt.gz` (for older `.txt.gz` models).
 Stick those into the same directory as KataGo's executable, and then you don't need to specify `-config` or `-model` paths at all.

 * **KataGo gives an error like `Could not create file` when trying to run the initial tuning.**
    * KataGo probably does not have access permissions to write files in the directory where you placed it.
    * On Windows for example, the `Program Files` directory and its subdirectories are often restricted to only allow writes with admin-level permissions.
 Try placing KataGo somewhere else.

+* **I'm getting a different error or still want further help.**
+   * Check out [the discord chat where Leela Zero, KataGo, and other bots hang out](https://discord.gg/bqkZAz3) and ask in the "#help" channel.
+   * If you think you've found a bug in KataGo itself, feel free also to [open an issue](https://github.com/lightvector/KataGo/issues).

+#### Other Questions
 * **How do I make KataGo use Japanese rules or other rules?**
    * KataGo supports some [GTP extensions](docs/GTP_Extensions.md) for developers of GUIs to set the rules, but unfortunately as of June 2020, only a few of them make use of this.
 So as a workaround, there are a few ways:
      * Edit KataGo's config (`default_gtp.cfg` or `gtp_example.cfg` or `gtp.cfg`, or whatever you've named it) to use `rules=japanese` or `rules=chinese` or whatever you need, or set the individual rules `koRule`,`scoringRule`,`taxRule`, etc. to what they should be.
 See [here](https://github.com/lightvector/KataGo/blob/master/cpp/configs/gtp_example.cfg#L91) for where this is in the config, or and see [this webpage](https://lightvector.github.io/KataGo/rules.html) for the full description of KataGo's ruleset.
      * Use the `genconfig` command (`./katago genconfig -model <NEURALNET>.gz -output <PATH_TO_SAVE_GTP_CONFIG>.cfg`) to generate a config, and it will interactively help you, including asking you for what default rules you want.
      * If your GUI allows access directly to the GTP console (for example, press `E` in Lizzie), then you can run `kata-set-rules japanese` or similar for other rules directly in the GTP console, to change the rules dynamically in the middle of a game or an analysis session.

+* **Which model/network should I use?**
+   * For weaker or mid-range GPUs, try the final 20-block network from [here](https://github.com/lightvector/KataGo/releases/tag/v1.4.5), which is the best of its size.
+   * For top-tier GPUs and/or for the highest-quality analysis if you're going to use many thousands and thousands of playouts and long thinking times, try the final 40-block network from [here](https://github.com/lightvector/KataGo/releases/tag/v1.4.5), which is more costly to run but should be the strongest and best overall.
+   * If you care a lot about theoretical purity - no outside data, bot learns strictly on its own - use the 20 or 40 block nets from [this release](https://github.com/lightvector/KataGo/releases/tag/v1.4.0), which are pure in this way and still much stronger than Leela Zero, but also not quite as strong as the final nets.
+   * If you want some nets that are much faster to run, and each with their own interesting style of play due to their unique stages of learning, try any of the "b10c128" or "b15c192" Extended Training Nets [here](https://d3dndmfyhecmj0.cloudfront.net/g170/neuralnets/index.html) which are 10 block and 15 block networks from earlier in the run that are much weaker but still pro-level-and-beyond.

 ## Features for Developers